DiegoAz/Theme-Autumn/README.md

 ## About

   This is a theme and color schemes inspired by autumn colors.
 It was made with the help of [Flatland](https://github.com/thinkpixellab/flatland).
-It use the Default theme before Sublime Text build 3143.
+It use the Default theme before Sublime Text build 3143, thanks to its creators for allowing me to use it.

 ## Screenshot